Not even Batman, who knows every other skill in the world, can hold a baby without a woman's help.

-- Harry Dresden has almost no maternal figure in his life.
+- The Dresden Files' titular Harry Dresden has almost no maternal figures in his life.
 His mother died shortly after he was born.
 He was raised in succession by his father, Justin DuMorne and Ebeneezer McCoy.
 The exception is his fairy godmother who rightfully terrifies him.
 Some of his character quirks such as his old-fashioned chivalry can be partially attributed to this upbringing.
 He lacks the typical awkwardness around women due to meeting his First Love rather young in a fellow student of DuMorne.

 - Because her mother is a highly successful and very busy scientist, Scarlet of The Ultra Violets was raised by her father and three brothers.
 Unsurprisingly, she's quite the rowdy tomboy.